The DERP reports are intended to compare the effectiveness, and safety profiles, of different drugs within pharmaceutical classes.

 - Key Questions – to focus the review

 - Evidence Tables – detailing what research was used in the review

-- Draft Report – draft of review - only posted for public commentary during public comment review period
+- Draft Report – draft of review - public comment review period (registration required)

 - Final Report – final version of systematic review that incorporates or considers public commentary